Processing Payments Using Emburse Expense

 • Approval of individual being reimbursed, as well as their Dean, Director or Department Head (or delegate), is required.

-• Approval can be given via email, or within Chrome River.
+• Approval can be given via email, or within Emburse.

-• Students aren’t approvers in Chrome River, therefore their approval must be documented on the “Reimbursement Approval Form” available at: http://chromeriver.unm.edu/student-payee/102318_stu_exp_rept.pdf.
+• Students aren’t approvers in Emburse, therefore their approval must be documented on the “Reimbursement Approval Form” available at: http://chromeriver.unm.edu/student-payee/102318_stu_exp_rept.pdf.

 • Completed and signed form must be attached to reimbursement request.